bitnami/charts/bitnami/airflow/README.md

 The Bitnami Airflow chart relies on the PostgreSQL chart persistence.
 This means that Airflow does not persist anything.

+## Generate a Fernet key

+A Fernet key is required in order to encrypt password within connections.
+The Fernet key must be a base64-encoded 32-byte key.

+Learn how to generate one [here](https://bcb.github.io/airflow/fernet-key)

 ## Load DAG files

-There are three different ways to load your custom DAG files into the Airflow chart:
+There are three different ways to load your custom DAG files into the Airflow chart.
+All of them are compatible so you can use more than one at the same time.

 ### Option 1: Load locally from the `files` folder